lucasiacono/data-science-ibm/README.md

-# data-science-ibm
+# In this repository you can find:

-A task for the course Data Science Tools
+A Jupyter Notebook for the course Data Science Tools from IBM - Coursera